 Our password policy includes minimum character length and variation.
-We strongly recommend users update passwords regularly with 12 or more characters and avoid re-using old passwords or passwords used with other applications.
-We also recommend using a password manager to manage your passwords.
+We strongly recommend users update passwords regularly and avoid re-using old passwords or passwords used with other applications.

 The Gap is committed to undertaking annual penetration testing on the application, which includes a security assessment and network testing.